isaackogan/TikTokLive/README.md

 ## Other Languages

-TikTok LIVE is availible in several alternative languages with only slight differences between the versions:
+TikTok LIVE is available in several alternative languages with only slight differences between the versions:

 - **Node.JS:** https://github.com/zerodytrash/TikTok-Live-Connector
 - **Go:** https://github.com/Davincible/gotiktoklive